saasbook/hw-rails-intro/README.md

 db:migrate` and `rake db:seed` to do first-time database creation locally, we must also cause a database to be created on the Heroku side:

-`heroku run rake db:migrate`
+`$ heroku run rake db:migrate`

 and

-`heroku run rake db:seed`
+`$ heroku run rake db:seed`

 Now you should be able to navigate to your app's URL.  `heroku open` opens your browser to that URL in case you forgot it.

-**Note:** don't proceed past this point until you are able to complete the above successfully, or you won't be able to complete this assignment!
+**Note:** don't proceed past this point until you are able to complete the above successfully, or you won't be able to receive a grade for this assignment!

 # Part 1: Sort the list of movies (15 points)